\"Writing.Com

 Drake didn’t respond, but his eyes asked the unspoken question, tried what?
 After all this time, Tom couldn’t say.
 He just knew he needed to go.

-Three days later and four hours west of Tulsa, Tom maneuvered his rental car between red buttes that thrust fingers perhaps two hundred feet skyward.
+Three days later and four hours west of Tulsa, Tom maneuvered his rental car between red buttes that thrust fingers two hundred feet skyward.
 He adjusted the air-conditioning vents to blow blessedly cool air on his face and squinted against the brassy late-afternoon sunlight.
 A lonely dwarf-like tree squatted on the otherwise barren landscape.
 Ahead, black asphalt stretched in a straight line to infinity.
-Other than the barbed wire fence and telephone lines on the right-of-way, there was no sign of human presence.
+The barbed wire fence and telephone poles lining the right-of-way stood as the only signs of human presence.

-Telephone poles stood at hundred-foot intervals to the right of the road, and more signs popped up along the way, signs with faded paint and tinged with red dust.
-Advertisements for the Lord’s wrath, like the old Burma Shave signs that once dotted Route 66.
-A whole sequence of them, every couple hundred feet or so, listed things God found abominable.
+Telephone poles continued at hundred-foot intervals to the right of the road, and more signs popped up along the way, signs with faded paint and tinged with red dust.
+Advertisements for the Lord’s wrath, like the old Burma Shave signs that once dotted the Mother Road, old Route 66.
+A whole sequence of them, every couple hundred feet or so, listed things God hated.
 Cussing.
 Working on Sundays.
 Women wearing pants.
-He was a pretty picky deity.
+God was a pretty picky deity.
 After a few dozen of these, he passed a final set of signs.

 But if you obey not the voice of the Lord God